DorielRivalet/MHFZ_Overlay/README.md

 ## Features

-- [x] Monster Effective HP Bars
+- [x] Monster Effective HP Bars (e.g. Burning Freezing Elzelion 1000000 HP!)
-- [x] Sharpness Numbers
+- [x] Sharpness Numbers (colorized by current sharpness tier!)
-- [x] Timer
+- [x] Timer (down to the centiseconds in accuracy!)
-- [x] Hit Count
+- [x] Hit Count (counts Reflect, Stylish Up, Heatblade, Fencing+2 and more!)
-- [x] Monster Status Ailments
+- [x] Monster Status Ailments (Poison, Sleep, Paralysis, Blast, Stun!)
-- [x] Monster Body Parts
+- [x] Monster Body Parts (up to 10 parts!)
-- [x] Damage Numbers
+- [x] Damage Numbers (colorized and dynamic size!)
-- [x] Discord Rich Presence
+- [x] Discord Rich Presence (custom monster icons, colored weapons, quest tier, current area and more!)

 ## Bugs

 - Monster Infos are sometimes outside of the screen (if they don't show at all even if you open the config menu, this is probably your issue)
 - Road detection doesn't work all the time (use road override if road in general works for you)
-- With Monster EHP enabled, if you cart, the max EHP turns into the current EHP
+- With Monster EHP enabled, if you cart, the max EHP turns into the current EHP, along with some other info max values.

 ## Features not yet implemented